 - The early termination clause in the written rental agreement

 - Failure to be provided with mandatory disclosures

 - Lease violation by the landlord

 Landlords in Virginia are under no obligation to mitigate damages after a tenant has left early.
-This means that if a tenant breaks their agreement early for any other reason except those aforementioned, you’ll be under no obligation to re-rent the unit.
+This means that if a Virginia tenant breaks their agreement early for any other reason except those aforementioned, you’ll be under no obligation to re-rent the unit.

-Disclaimer: This blog does not replace professional legal advance provided to you by a registered attorney.
+Disclaimer: This blog does not replace professional legal advances provided to you by a registered attorney.
 Laws frequently change and there is a possibility that this information may not be up to current laws at the time you read it.